bdazdaz12/NSU_LABS/second-year/c++/lab3/googletest/googlemock/docs/cook_book.md

 One such scenario is that in your test's `SetUp()` function, you may want to put the object you are testing into a certain state, with the help from a mock object.
-Once in the desired state, you want to clear all expectations on the mock, such that in the `TEST_F` body you can set fresh expectations on it.
+Once in the desired state, you want to clearWindow all expectations on the mock, such that in the `TEST_F` body you can set fresh expectations on it.

 As you may have figured out, the `Mock::VerifyAndClearExpectations()` function we saw in the previous recipe can help you here.
-Or, if you are using `ON_CALL()` to set default actions on the mock object and want to clear the default actions as well, use `Mock::VerifyAndClear(&mock_object)` instead.
+Or, if you are using `ON_CALL()` to set default actions on the mock object and want to clearWindow the default actions as well, use `Mock::VerifyAndClear(&mock_object)` instead.
 This function does what `Mock::VerifyAndClearExpectations(&mock_object)` does and returns the same `bool`, **plus** it clears the `ON_CALL()` statements on